SS Arosa Kulm: History

-Arosa Kulm started as the U.S. Army Transport Cantigny, a 7,555-gross register ton troopship with a speed of 17 kn and was sold in 1923/1924 to commercial transatlantic freight and passenger transport as American Banker.
-In 1940 the ship was transferred to a Belgian shipping company as Ville d'Anvers together with seven other idle American ships and was the only one of the eight ships to survive World War II to re-enter passenger service in 1946 with 200 berths as City of Athens.
-In 1947 as Protea and refitted with berths for over 965 persons. the accommodations were probably the worst of any ship of that time.
-In 1952 the accommodations were adjusted to 900 and she was renamed Arosa Kulm after being sold to Panama's Arosa Line.
+Arosa Kulm started as the US Army Transport (USAT) Cantigny, a 7,555-gross register ton troopship with a speed of 17 kn and was sold in 1924 to a commercial transatlantic freight and passenger transport company, American Merchant Lines, as American Banker, alongside four other Design 1024 ships.
+When American Merchant Lines was absorbed into the United States Lines, she kept her name.
+In 1940, the ship was sold to a Belgian shipping company as SS Ville d'Anvers, together with seven other ships from the United States Lines.
+Of the eight ships, all five of the ships from the American Merchant Lines were sold to this company.
+At the end of the war, she was the only ship from Société Maritime Anversoise to still be afloat.